BASIC

 12.1 List common amplifier devices

-12.2 Describe the purpose of each component in an amplifier circuit
+12.2 Describe the purpose of each component in an

 12.3 List the usages and classes of amplifiers